Devsh-Graphics-Programming/Nabla/include/nbl/ext/Cameras/README.md

   -> rebuild the gimbal pose

 manipulate
-  -> accumulate virtual events
-  -> apply deltas in that state space
+  -> refuse the frame if it sets an axis the rig does not accept -> apply the accepted axes in that state space
   -> rebuild the gimbal pose
 ```